Winds-AI/browser-tools-setup-website/content/each-tool-explained/api.searchEndpoints.md

 ## Notes on types

 We provide minimal hints only.
-For detailed schemas/examples, use your Swagger source directly or pair with `api.request` to observe live responses.
+For detailed schemas/examples, use your Swagger source directly or pair with `fetchLiveApiResponse` to observe live responses.

 ---